 Boyle Heights Students Learn Ukulele Virtually

 As 2020 came to a close, Uku finalized a partnership with Young Musicans Foundation and i.am College Track.
-Through a donation to College Track in Los Angeles, we were able to kickstart a ukulele program in a location that previously did not have one.
+Through a donation in partnership with Young Musicians Foundation, we were able to kickstart a ukulele program in a location that previously did not have one.
 This spring, Summer Haze Uku ukuleles made their debut with an exceptional group of high schoolers in the Boyle Heights College Track program.

 This spring, the students of YMF’s College Track program embarked on a one-of-a-kind musical journey.
 They not only learned a new instrument, but they did it virtually.
 These exceptional students worked hard all semester, practicing and stepping out of their comfort zones into a new musical world.
 Towards the end of the semester, several students were willing to share some of their thoughts and music with Uku.